After you have created custom acoustic models or language models, you can deploy them in a custom speech-to-text endpoint.

 You can also select whether content logging is switched on or off.
 That is, you're selecting whether the endpoint traffic is stored for Microsoft internal use.

 In addition, Microsoft provides a rough estimate of costs so that you are aware of the impact on the costs of scale units and content logging.
 This estimate is a rough estimate and might differ from your actual costs.

 These settings are not available with F0 (free tier) subscriptions.

 In the Acoustic Model list, select the acoustic model that you want, and in the Language Model list, select the language model that you want.
 The choices for acoustic and language models always include the base Microsoft models.
 The selection of the base model limits the combinations.
 You cannot mix conversational base models with search and dictate base models.

-When you have selected your acoustic and language models, click the “Create” button.
-This will return you to the table of deployments and you will see an entry in the table corresponding to your new endpoint.
+After you have selected your acoustic and language models, select Create.
+This action returns you to the Deployments page.
+The table now includes an entry that corresponds to your new endpoint.
 The endpoint’s status reflects its current state while it is being created.
 It can take up to 30 minutes to instantiate a new endpoint with your custom models.
-When the status of the deployment is “Complete”, the endpoint is ready for use.
+When the status of the deployment is Complete, the endpoint is ready for use.

-You’ll notice that when the deployment is ready, the Name of the deployment is now a clickable link.
-Clicking that link shows you the URLs of your custom endpoint for use with either an HTTP request, or using the Microsoft Cognitive Services Speech Client Library which uses Web Sockets.
+When the deployment is ready, the deployment name becomes a link.
+Selecting the link displays the Deployment Information page, which displays the URLs of your custom endpoint to use with either an HTTP request or the Microsoft Cognitive Services Speech Client Library, which uses web sockets.